 By presenting cases behalf of victims of human rights violations, we aim to increase the application and enforcement of African human rights instruments to bring effective remedies to these victims.

-Even though our main focus is maintained on refugee, minority, socio-economic, and children’s rights, we also represent victims of human rights violation on a diversity of issues such as the right to fair trial, freedom of expression and freedom from discrimination.
+Even though our main focus is maintained on refugee, minority, socio-economic, and children’s rights, we also represent victims of human rights violation on a diversity of issues such as the right to fair trial, freedom of expression, freedom from discrimination, as well as matters of transitional justice processes.
 For more information about our legal work, please click here